 Summary The butterfly reach is an intermediate bodyweight mobility exercise that combines the butterfly stretch position (soles together, knees open) with a controlled forward hinge and arm extension.
 It primarily stretches the hip adductors, groin, and erector spinae while actively engaging the rectus abdominis, obliques, and transverse abdominis during the reach and return.
 A 2018 study in the Journal of Strength and Conditioning Research found that static stretching of the hip adductors produced meaningful improvements in hip abduction range of motion without reducing strength output (Medeiros & Martini, 2018).
 The butterfly reach builds on the standard butterfly pose by adding a dynamic component that makes it a more complete mobility drill for the lower body and core.

-If your hips are stiff from sitting all day, or you want a warm-up drill that opens up your groin and lights up your core simultaneously, the butterfly reach is one of the most efficient ways to do both.
+If your hips are stiff from sitting all day, or you want a warm-up drill that opens up your groin and lights up your core at the same time, the butterfly reach is one of the most efficient ways to do both.

-Butterfly reach muscles targeted: hip adductors and groin stretch while the core and erector spinae control the forward hinge and return.
+Butterfly reach areas stretched and mobilized: hip adductors and groin lengthen while the core and erector spinae control the forward hinge and the return to upright.

 How to Do the Butterfly Reach (Step-by-Step)